 We’ve rounded up the estimated cost of catching an Uber or Lyft from various points in the area.
 Keep in mind that for these rates up to four passengers can ride (UberXL and Lyft Plus are for six riders).
 So the more people you are traveling with, the lower your cost per rider.

 Taxi fares include a customary 15% tip.
-Uber doesn’t use tipping, and it is optional with Lyft.
+Uber and Lyft have optional tipping.

 And yes, as of now Uber & Lyft can pickup/drop-off at BWI, Dulles, and Reagan airports.
 There is a $4 extra charge for picking up at Dulles, but it is still cheaper for most routes than using a taxi.